machow/2025-transit-hackathon/README.md

 - **Join slack channel**. we’ll coordinate in the `#2025-workweek-hackathon` channel on Posit’s workspace.
 - **Organize into teams or work alone.**
+- **Choose a project**.
+We have a list of potential projects in the readme, but feel free to come up with your own.
 - **Present your project**.
 We’ll set up time the week after for people to present what they did.
 (If you want, no pressure!).
 We’ll all be stuck in the same place for workweek, so you can also show off your